nlmaca/Wowza_Installers/README.md

 # SSL Frontend & Backend

 With the frontend i mean the EngineManager website where you as the WowzaAdmin login to.
-With the backend i mean the API access or the stream Url's.
+With the backend i mean the playback url and/or API access.
 You can choose if you want to connect both to SSL or only one.
+In the tutorial i set both to SSL.

-# Important
+## Important
 Be Aware that streaming over SSL can cause the serverload to increase with 20 - 50%.
 There is some SSL optimization where Wowza wrote an article about.
 This is not in scope in the installer, but for you to investigate in case you run into serverload issues.
 More info: https://www.wowza.com/docs/how-to-improve-ssl-configuration#modify-your-ssl-configuration-settings3

-## The CSF (Firewall) part below will be the same in all installers.

-## Firewall ports that will be set
+## Firewall (CSF) ports that will be set

 ```
 Port 53: Domain name system (DNS)
 Port 80: Hypertext transfer protocol (HTTP)